Vestibular Therapy Shaw, MO

 Signs and Symptoms of Vestibular Disorders

-Vestibular disorders are characterized by a broad spectrum of symptoms, varying in severity and duration.
+Vestibular disorders can present a wide array of symptoms, varying in severity and duration.
 You should consider seeing a healthcare professional like a physical therapist at Axes in Shaw, MO if you experience any of the following repeatedly or for a prolonged period of time:

 • Dizziness